Landspout

-A landspout is a type of tornado not associated with a mesocyclone.
-The term was coined by atmospheric scientist Howard B. Bluestein in 1985.
-The Glossary of Meteorology defines a landspout as:
+A landspout is a type of tornado not associated with a rotating mesocyclone.
+Atmospheric scientist Howard Bluestein coined the term in 1985 because these columns of air resemble weak Florida Keys waterspouts occurring over land.
+Unlike classic supercell tornadoes, landspouts form during the growth stage of a developing convective cloud as ground-level rotation is pulled upward, making them generally weaker and short-lived.

-[A] colloquial expression describing tornadoes occurring with a parent cloud in its growth stage and with its vorticity originating in the boundary layer.The parent cloud does not contain a preexisting mid-level mesocyclone.
-The landspout was so named because it looks like "a weak Florida Keys waterspout over land."

-Landspouts are typically weaker than mesocyclone-associated tornadoes spawned within supercell thunderstorms, in which the strongest tornadoes form.

 Characteristics

-Landspouts are a type of tornado that forms during the growth stage of a cumulus congestus or occasionally a cumulonimbus cloud when an updraft stretches boundary layer vorticity upward into a vertical axis and tightens it into a strong vortex.
-The parent clouds are often predominantly liquid when producing landspouts.
+Landspouts are a type of tornado that form during the growth stage of a cumulus congestus or occasionally a cumulonimbus cloud when an updraft stretches boundary-layer vorticity upward and tightens it into a focused vertical axis.
 Landspouts can also occur due to interactions from outflow boundaries, as they can occasionally cause enhanced convergence and vorticity at the surface.
 These generally are smaller and weaker than supercell tornadoes and do not form from a mesocyclone or pre-existing rotation in the cloud.
 Landspouts can form in the flanking line of supercell thunderstorms, following the predominant formation area of landspouts in general within updraft zones without undercutting downdrafts.
-Because of this lower depth, smaller size, and weaker intensity, landspouts are rarely detected by Doppler weather radar.
+Because of their lower depth, smaller size, and weaker intensity, landspouts are rarely detected by Doppler weather radar.

 Landspouts share a strong resemblance and development process to that of waterspouts, usually taking the form of a translucent and highly laminar helical tube.
-"They are typically narrow, rope-like condensation funnels that form while the thunderstorm cloud is still growing and there is no rotating updraft", according to the National Weather Service (NWS).
-Landspouts are considered tornadoes since a rapidly rotating column of air is in contact with both the surface and a cumuliform cloud.
-Not all landspouts are visible, and many are first sighted as debris swirling at the surface before eventually filling in with condensation and dust.
+Landspouts are technically considered tornadoes, as they are in contact with both the ground and a cumuliform cloud.
+Not all landspouts are visible, and many are first sighted as debris rotating at the surface before eventually condensing.

-Orography can influence landspout (and even mesocyclone tornado) formation.
+Orography can influence landspout (and, consequently, supercell) development.
 A notable example is the propensity for landspout occurrence in the Denver Convergence Vorticity Zone (DCVZ).